tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

     - This is where we define the task and also cancel a task (Job).
       - onStartJob():Boolean
         - True - When the job is offloaded to a worker thread (When the job runs in the background) - when the job is finished on the worker thread, you are supposed to explicitly call `jobFinished()`.
         - False - When the task is completed.
-        - By Deafult, this method runs on Main Thread.
+        - By Default, this method runs on Main Thread.
       - onStopJob():Boolean
   - JobInfo
     - This is where the conditions / Constraints get set.
   - JobScheduler
     - Will schedule or cancel jobs.

-**Note**: All JobSchedulers must be registered as a servie in the manifest file
+**Note**: All JobSchedulers must be registered as a service in the manifest file

-### Assignment
+***Please complete Assignment 5***
-- Create an Android app that uses `JobScheduler` to Sync data from a fake server (You can just log a statement or fetch dummy json from a url) every 15 minutes, but only when the device is charging and it is connected to unmetered network (Like Wifi).
-  - A Button to schedule a JOb
-  - JobInfo.Builder to configure job conditions/constraints
-  - JobService to handle the background task
-    - You have to offload the work to a worker thread.
-  - Test it
-- Additionally, you can also show a notification to the users when the job is in running state, eventually, cancel this notification when the job is finished or stopped in between.

 ### Work Manager
 Work Manager is a more modern and flexible API for background Tasks introduced in Jetpack.
 It supports constraints and is compatible with all API levels >14.